SharathcAcharya/QRGenPro/ENHANCEMENT_SUMMARY.md

-# QRGenPro Enhancement Summary 🚀
+# QRloop Enhancement Summary 🚀

 ## Overview
-QRGenPro has been completely transformed into a modern, feature-rich Progressive Web Application with advanced animations, enhanced user experience, and professional-grade functionality.
+QRloop has been completely transformed into a modern, feature-rich Progressive Web Application with advanced animations, enhanced user experience, and professional-grade functionality.

 ## 🆕 New Features Added

 ### 1. Progressive Web App (PWA) Support
-- **Installable Application**: Users can install QRGenPro as a native app on mobile and desktop
+- **Installable Application**: Users can install QRloop as a native app on mobile and desktop
 - **Offline Functionality**: Works without internet connection
 - **Service Worker**: Automatic caching and background updates
 - **App Manifest**: Professional app metadata and icons